After childbirth, hemorrhoids came out.

 • ligation with latex rings.

-What is a disease?
+What is the disease?

-The main causes of pathology
+Main causes of pathology

 Are there risk factors?

-• Improper diet, chronic constipation.
+• Poor diet, chronic constipation.

 • Risk factors include the age of the expectant mother.
 It has been proven that the likelihood of developing hemorrhoids is much higher if a woman is over 30 years old.